 All stats per NHL.com and as of early Saturday April 23, 2011

-Kevin Paul is the creator, founder and head writer for The Wife Hates Sports
+Kevin Paul is the creator, founder, editor and head writer for The Wife Hates Sports

 Speaking of the Bruins-Canadiens series, Stacey Kilpatrick chimes in on the most heated rivalry in this year’s Stanley Cup Playoffs…